NAD+ and Cellular Ageing

 SUPPLEMENTATION

-There are vitamin precursors of NAD+, such as Nicotinamide (Vitamin B3) and Nicotinamide Riboside (NR), which have been shown to boost NAD+ levels8.
-Nicotinamide riboside (NR) stands out as a promising NAD+ -boosting supplement.
+Vitamin precursors of NAD+, such as Niacin (Vitamin B3) and Nicotinamide Riboside (NR), have been shown to boost NAD+ levels (8), with NR as a standout.
 Being the largest molecule capable of penetrating cells and replenishing NAD+, it possesses the unique ability to efficiently enhance NAD+ levels across a wide array of cells and tissues(8).
-Taking a holistic approach to NAD+ also means improving the efficiency of our NAD+ salvage pathways – how we recycle and reuse NAD+ and combatting inflammation, which is a core consumer of NAD+.
-Phytonutrients like Ginsenosides (from Panax Ginseng), Resveratrol, Quercetin, Saffranal (from Saffron), and Procyanidins (from Maritime Pine Bark); these compounds can be found in Enhanced NAD+ Complex, alongside NR and Nicotinamide (B3)
+Taking a holistic approach to NAD+ also means improving the efficiency of our NAD+ salvage pathways – how we recycle and reuse NAD+ – and combatting inflammation, which is a core consumer of NAD+.
+Phytonutrients like Ginsenosides (from Panax Ginseng), Resveratrol, Quercetin, Saffranal (from Saffron), and Procyanidins (from Maritime Pine Bark); these compounds can be found in Enhanced NAD+ Complex, alongside NR and Niacin.

 DIET